marbemac/ssrx/README.md

 ## `@ssrx/vite`

-> ❗ Remix is transitioning to Vite, so for Vite + React projects I now recommend Remix as the best-in-class option.
+> ❗ Remix is transitioning to Vite, so for Vite + React Router projects I now recommend Remix as the best-in-class
+> option.

 The SSRx Vite plugin is barebones and (mostly) unopinionated by design.
 It can be used standalone, see the [`bun-react-router`](examples/bun-react-router/README.md),